The Knives Every Kitchen Needs to Make Meal Prep a Breeze

 5. Keep Them on the Right Cutting Boards

 Using cutting boards is essential in all kitchen prep and choosing the right one is essential for keeping your knives sharp.
-Look for cutting boards made of wood, bamboo, or plastic.
+Look for cutting boards made of wood (like this Acacia wood one from F.N.
+Sharp), bamboo, or plastic.
 Never use granite, marble, glass, or steel countertops as a cutting surface for meal prep.
 These materials are extremely hard and will roll the edge of your blade, dulling your knives very quickly.
 Wood and plastic are softer materials that yield to the edge of your knife and protect the sharpness of your blade.

 6. Keep Them Sharp